Using Maven for Java Project Management

 Step 3: Understanding the POM File

-(Project Object Model) file is the core of any Maven project.
+The pom.xml (Project Object Model) file is the core of any Maven project.
 It contains configuration information, dependencies, and plugins.
-Here’s a basic structure of a POM file:xml
+Here’s a basic structure of a POM file:

 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd"> <modelVersion>4.0.0</modelVersion> <groupId>com.example</groupId> <artifactId>my-app</artifactId> <version>1.0-SNAPSHOT</version> <dependencies> <!-- Declare your dependencies here --> </dependencies> <build> <plugins> <!-- Configure plugins here --> </plugins> </build> </project>